 …Our survey showed 70% of conference attendees leave feeling motivated to change their careers…

-We recently conducted a survey of past attendees of our World Extreme Medicine (WEM) conference and interestingly it revealed that the event has had a significant effect on the way in which medics and associated individuals who attended viewed their potential and future careers.
+In 2019 we conducted a survey of past attendees of our World Extreme Medicine (WEM) conference and interestingly it revealed that the event has had a significant effect on the way in which medics and associated individuals who attended viewed their potential and future careers.

 With 1,000 delegates and 100 speakers and workshop presenters over the 3 days, including some of the world’s most remarkable scientists, astronauts, medics and adventurers, we carried out the research to find out not only how attending the conference influenced individuals and their career choices, but to also ensure we keep providing you with awe-inspiring speakers, informative workshops and networking events that are most relevant, useful and interesting to you.

 The survey told us:

 - Some 85% of attendees left with a different point of view and believed the content, main speakers and workshops to be mind-expanding.

 - 53% said it had expanded their view of what options were available and nearly 25% said they were not doing the job that they had originally intended to do before attending the conference.